Cosmin1907/tic-tac-toe/README.md

 - **Actual**

 ### Accessibility

-[Wave Accessibility](https://wave.webaim.org/) tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.
+[Wave Accessibility](https://wave.webaim.org/) tool was used for final testing of the deployed website to check for any aid accessibility testing.

 Testing was focused to ensure the following criteria were met:

-- All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs
 - Color contrasts meet a minimum ratio as specified in [WCAG 2.1 Contrast Guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html)
 - Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user
 - All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions